m-zakeri/CodART/speedy/README.md

 # Speedy module

 Thanks to Speedy Antlr Tool, CodART is now using C++ in the backend to parse JAVA source codes.
-To use the speedy module, named `java9speedy` first, you must build and install `java9speedy` module using:
+To use the speedy module, named `java8speedy` first, you must build and install `java8speedy` module using:

 `python setup.py install` with the right privileges.

+`python setup.py develop --uninstall`

 On windows  >= MVC++11 is required.